Graylog2/documentation/pages/plugins/event_notifications.rst

   public class HTTPEventNotification implements EventNotification

-There is just a single methode to override.
+There is just a single method to override.
 The notification logic goes into ``execute(EventNotificationContext ctx)``.

 The context object is keeping data about the event that lead to the notification, see `this class <https://github.com/Graylog2/graylog2-server/blob/3.1/graylog2-server/src/main/java/org/graylog/events/notifications/EventNotificationContext.java>`_ for more informations.